DiltheyLab/GENTRAIN/documentation/docs/development/security_and_data_privacy.md

+---
+id: security-and-data-privacy
+title: Security and Data Privacy
+sidebar_label: Security and Data Privacy
+sidebar_position: 5
+---

 # Security and Data Privacy

 ## Processed Data

 Gentrain only processes personal data on the client side.
 Personal data is added via case imports and stored in the browser's IndexedDB.

-Genetic data, such as viral and bacterial genomes, are transferred to the server and analysis results are temporarily stored for a maximum of 30 minutes.
-These contain information on mutations based on the corresponding reference genome.
-Whenever communicating with the server fasta ids are pseudomized using UUIDv4 values (<a href="https://www.rfc-editor.org/rfc/rfc9562.html#name-example-of-a-uuidv4-value" target="_blank">RFC9562</a>).

 Data does not refer to the user, but to the persons associated with the cases registered with the health authorities.

 | Name                         | Description                                                                                                                                                                                                                                                                                          | Source          | Server-side persistence       | Server-side processing | Client-side persistence | Client-side processing |
 | ---------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | --------------- | ----------------------------- | ---------------------- | ----------------------- | ---------------------- |